 For the VCI, ‘getting on the balcony’ has meant considering deeper issues of causality.

-In particular it has meant asking what it is about our culture and our attitudes, whether conscious or unconscious, that allow us to tolerate a life for some children, that we would never tolerate for our own.
+In particular, it has meant asking what it is about our culture and our attitudes, whether conscious or unconscious, that allows us to tolerate a life for some children, that we would never tolerate for our own.
 It has meant questioning how we value children in Australia today, the very worth we assign to the youngest citizens of our country.

 We know that children themselves identify being valued as one of the most important aspects of wellbeing.
 And in countries such as Sweden, that perform well on child wellbeing indicators, a strong culture of valuing children has been identified as an important factor.